enkidevs/curriculum/python/python-core/meet-python/what-is-python.md

 ## Practice

 Let's write some Python code!
-Did you remember how to print a message?
+Do you remember how to print a message?

 > Don't worry, this is just to get you comfortable with code.
 > You'll learn all about how this works in the upcoming lessons